Ursula O'Leary: Stage management

 In 1948, while still a student, O'Leary starred as Viola/Cesario in Twelfth Night directed by Robert Atkins sharing the stage with Patricia Neal, Robert Shaw, Peter Sallis and John Neville.
 Michael Barry, Head of Drama at BBC Television, adapted the performance for broadcast on 21 March 1948 as Scenes from Twelfth Night and Macbeth.
 The scenes were transmitted live for BBC Television at a time unrecorded other than still photography.

 Theatre

-Having graduated in 1948, O'Leary's was performing at Nottingham Playhouse in 1949 in Richard Brinsley Sheridan's The Rivals.
+Having graduated in 1948, O'Leary's was performing in Richard Brinsley Sheridan's The Rivals at Nottingham Playhouse in 1949.
 In January 1950, O'Leary was appearing as Kate in André van Gyseghem's The Taming of the Shrew.
 Extracts were broadcast on BBC Radio on 2 February 1950.
 She played Thea Elvsted that same year in Ibsen's Hedda Gabler.
 In 1951 her plays included W. Somerset Maugham's Home and Beauty and A Murder Has Been Arranged also at Nottingham.